kubernetes-sigs/secrets-store-csi-driver/README.md

 - Supports CSI Inline volume (Kubernetes version v1.15+)
 - Supports mounting multiple secrets store objects as a single volume
 - Supports pod identity to restrict access with specific identities (Azure provider only)
-- Supports multiple secrets stores as providers
+- Supports multiple secrets stores as providers.
+Multiple providers can run in the same cluster simultaneously.
 - Supports pod portability with the SecretProviderClass CRD

 #### Table of Contents